mironim/BootstrapPager/README.md

-<h1 style="font-size:22px;">Datatable Pagination Plugin with Bootstrap<h1 />
+##Datatable Pagination Plugin with Bootstrap
+===
 This is a plugin that can be used with jquery Datatables.
 It customizes the pagination of your table so that you can enter a number in a textbox.
 When dealing with large recordsets this functionality makes navigating to target pages more feasible.

+An example of the plugin can be seen here:
 <img src="/resources/screenshotA.png" alt="Screenshot" />
 <br />
 <br />
-It includes a bootstrap highlight look with intuitive icons.
+It includes a bootstrap highlight look with intuitive icons:
 <br />
 <img src="/resources/screenshotB.png" alt="Screenshot" />
 <br />